-If you've ever had a mysterious bump pop up on your eyelid, you know that it's basically impossible to focus on anything else.
-And even though it seems like the world's most inconveniently placed pimple, that bump may actually be a stye.
+If you've ever had a mysterious pimple on your eyelid, you know that it's basically impossible to focus on anything else.
+And even though it seems like the world's most inconveniently placed pimple, that bump may actually be a stye (also sometimes written as "sty").